Skip to main content

-Fraud is a term that refers to the use of intentional deception to gain something of value, usually money.
-Fraud is generally committed through the use of false statements, misrepresentation, or dishonest conduct intended to mislead or deceive.
-This article looks at types of fraud crimes, the criminal and civil penalties for fraud, and provides some example cases.
+Fraud involves intentional deception to gain something of value, usually money.
+One commits fraud through false statementsmisrepresentation, or dishonest conduct intended to mislead or deceive.
+This article looks at types of fraud crimes and the criminal and civil penalties for fraud.

 Fraud Charges

-Fraud is a criminal offense but a person alleged to have committed fraud can also be taken to civil court.
-A government prosecutor brings charges in criminal court.
-A victim of fraud would file a civil lawsuit against the alleged scammer to recover money.
-Sometimes, both criminal and civil actions are brought against a person accused of fraudulent activity.
+Fraud is a criminal offense, but a person alleged to have committed fraud can also be taken to civil court.
+A prosecutor brings criminal charges in criminal court.
+A fraud victim may file a civil lawsuit against the alleged scammer to recover money.
+Sometimes, both civil and criminal cases are brought against a person accused of fraudulent activity.

 Fraud in Civil Court

 In civil lawsuits, the standard of proof is lower.
-Instead of proving guilt "beyond a reasonable doubt," the attorney for the victim only needs to prove guilt by a "preponderance of the evidence."
-Another way to say that is, "it's more likely than not that the situation occurred in that manner."
+Instead of proving guilt beyond a reasonable doubt, the attorney for the victim only needs to prove guilt by a preponderance of the evidence.
+Another way to say that is, "It's more likely than not that the alleged circumstances occurred in that manner."

-If a victim wins a civil case, the defendant does not go to prison but is required to pay restitution (return the victim's money).
+If a victim wins a civil case, the defendant does not go to prison.
+Instead, the court requires them to pay restitution (return the victim's money).
 The judge may also order monetary damages.

-When federal government regulators, such as the Federal Trade Commission (FTC), file civil lawsuits against large or small businesses accused of fraudulent activity, they may seek injunctions to stop the behavior, restitution for the victims, and fines.
+When federal government regulators, such as the Federal Trade Commission (FTC), file civil lawsuits against large or small businesses accused of fraudulent activity, they may seek injunctions to stop the behavior.
+They may also seek restitution for the victims and fines.

 Criminal Fraud Charges

-The prosecutor must prove the following in order to get a conviction:
+The prosecutor must prove the following to get a conviction:

-• There was a purposeful deception (a false statement, a misrepresentation of an important fact)
+• There was a purposeful deception, such as a false statement or misrepresentation of an important fact

-• The victim suffered (or could have suffered) an actual loss as a result of the fraudulent activity.
+• The victim suffered or could have suffered an actual loss due to the fraudulent activity

 Criminal Penalties for Fraud